hainayanda/Draftsman/README.md

 ### HScrollableStacked and VScrollableStacked

-`HScrollableStacked` and `VScrollableStacked` basically an shortcut to create vertical and horizontal `ScrollableStackView` without creating it explicitly.
+`HScrollableStacked` and `VScrollableStacked` are a shortcut to create vertical and horizontal `ScrollableStackView` without creating it explicitly.
 It has 3 public init that can be used:

 - **init(_ stack: ScrollableStackView = ScrollableStackView(), @LayoutPlan _ layouter: () -> ViewPlan) {**
 - **init(margins: UIEdgeInsets? = nil, alignment: UIStackView.Alignment = .fill, spacing: CGFloat = .zero, @LayoutPlan _ layouter: () -> ViewPlan)**